Hello, anybody there?

 A bang on the door and a shout-out may have got the job done in the past.
 But society has moved on and so has doorbell chime technology.
 Now, there are great solutions for both businesses and homes that can make it much easier for your visitors to get your attention.

-Let’s dive into what a doorbell chime is exactly and how you can install one at home or at your business premises.
+Let’s dive into what a doorbell chime is exactly and how you can install one at home or your business premises.

 What Is a Doorbell Chime?